chudamani-poudyal/chudamani-poudyal.github.io/_pages/about.md

 <!-- ![Editing a markdown file for a talk](/images/pyramid2.png){: .align-right width="350px"} -->
 ![Editing a markdown file for a talk](/images/PT2.jpg){: .align-right width="350px"}
 <!--- ![Editing a markdown file for a talk](/images/PT2.jpg) --->
 Hello and welcome to my personal webpage!
-I'm _**Chudamani Poudyal**_, working as an Assistant Professor in the Department of Mathematical Sciences at the University of Wisconsin-Milwaukee.
+I'm _**Chudamani Poudyal**_, working as an Assistant Professor in the Department of Statistics and Data Science at the University of Central Florida.
 In addition, I'm also an accredited Associate of the Society of Actuaries - ASA from the <a href="https://www.soa.org/">SoA</a>.
 I appreciate your visit to my site.
 Please, feel free to take a look around at my work, and if you have any questions or are interested in teaming up, I'd be happy to hear from you.

 Education
 =====